DNC schedule: Who is speaking tonight?

 Wednesday

-Tim Walz will formally accept the party’s nomination just 15 days after he was unveiled as Harris’s pick, completing his whirlwind rise to international fame.

-The day’s other high-profile speakers will include 42nd president Bill Clinton, former House Speaker Nancy Pelosi and House Democratic Leader Hakeem Jeffries.
+Former president Bill Clinton also took to the stage and made a jibe at Trump’s age, noting that he celebrated his 78th birthday on Monday but “I'm still younger than Donald Trump”.

+Oprah Winfrey also made a surprise appearance, slamming JD Vance’s“childless cat ladies” comments.

-Former VP hopefuls Transport Secretary Pete Buttigieg and Pennsylvania Governor Josh Shapiro will also take to th stage, along with Maryland Governor Wes Moore, Connecticut Senator Chris Murphy and Minnesota Senator Amy Klobuchar.
+Former House speaker Nancy Pelosi, former VP hopefuls Transport Secretary Pete Buttigieg and Pennsylvania Governor Josh Shapiro also delivered speeches.

-Another Republican, Georgia Lieutenant Governor Geoff Duncan, is set to join the speaking roster.

 Thursday

-As is tradition, Kamala Harris will wrap up the final day of the convention on Thursday night as she formally accepts the nomination to be the Democratic Party’s 2024 presidential candidate.
+As is tradition, Kamala Harris will wrap up the final day of the convention on Thursday night with a headline speech as she formally accepts the nomination to be the Democratic Party’s 2024 presidential candidate.

+Reverend Al Sharpton, a prominent civil rights activist and baptist minster, has also announced he will take the podium.

 Additionally, former Republican congressman and outspoken Trump opponent Adam Kinzinger is expected to speak.